SiideCode/MultiPliersLang/README.md

 ## The goal

 MultiPliers has multiple goals to accomplish, however it might not accomplish **all** of them in the end, because the scope might change, and it's technically my first programming language.
-I will write more about the goals later somewhere else, because what I have in my mind right now got too big for a readme, so it's pretty much blogpost-worthy.
+The goals will be properly stated later (whenever I feel like it).